ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **Flash Boys: A Wall Street Revolt** by Michael Lewis

   > They traded in the market the way card counters in a casino played blackjack: They played only when they had an edge.

-  As the saying goes, don't bring a knife to a gunfight.
-If you're an individual investor on Wall Street, the lesson from Michael Lewis's *Flash Boys* is that you have the knife, and the high frequency traders have the guns.
-It's a fools game—no different than roulette at the casino.
-The house knows the odds, and they're not in your favor.

   *Flash Boys*, if a little repetitive towards the end, was an enjoyable read written accessibly with solid characters and an easy to follow narrative.